ROCm/hipfort/docs/install/install.rst

 also supported.
 Other standard-conforming compilers such as NVIDIA ``nvfortran``, Intel ``ifx``/``ifort``, and the Cray Fortran compiler (for example on LUMI) are not officially supported, but hipFORT should build with them too.
 Please open an issue at https://github.com/ROCm/hipfort/issues if you run into problems.
+Ready-made CMake toolchain files for each of these compilers are provided; see :ref:`hipfort-toolchain-files`.

 .. _build-test-hipfort-from-source: